Home Blog How to calculate safety stock to save money

 Shower head C (900 x 1.5) – (600 x 1) = 750 units

-Problems arise with this formula if the maximum lead time and sales are considerably higher than the average, which results in the levels of safety stock being significantly inflated.
+Problems arise with this formula when the maximum lead time and sales are considerably higher than the average, leading to significantly inflated safety stock levels.

 Statistical safety stock calculations

-While the safety stock calculations become more complicated, they are also much more accurate as they take into account target service levels, forecast accuracy/error and lead time variability.
+While safety stock calculations become more complex, they are also significantly more accurate because they consider desired service levels, forecast accuracy and error, and lead time variability.

-If this sounds like your next step to improving how you calculate safety stock, please download our whitepaper which goes into much more detail on how to use statistical safety stock formulas.
+If this sounds like your next step to improving your safety stock calculations, please download our eGuide, which provides more detail on how to use statistical safety stock formulas.

 Accurately determining safety stock is critical to inventory management

-Since buying inventory involves tying-up capital, it’s important to calculate safety stock levels as accurately as possible.
+Since buying inventory requires investing capital, it’s important to calculate safety stock levels as accurately as possible.

-Many companies use simplified approaches to calculating safety stock at the expense of accuracy.
-Basic formulas work well when demand and lead times are consistent, but in reality this is often not the case.
+Many companies use simplified methods to calculate safety stock, foregoing accuracy.
+Basic formulas work well when demand and lead times are consistent, which often isn’t the case.

-Instead, a sound, statistical approach to safety stock calculations will deliver the required inventory levels to balance the conflicting goals of maximizing customer service and minimizing inventory cost.
+Adopting a sound, statistical approach to safety stock calculations ensures inventory levels balance the conflicting goals of maximizing customer service and minimizing inventory cost.

-To understand more about how EazyStock inventory optimization software can help ensure you have accurate safety stock levels, contact us today on +1 (844) 416-5000 or request a demo:
+To understand more about how EazyStock inventory optimization software can help ensure you have accurate safety stock levels and save money, contact us today on +1 (844) 416-5000 or request a demo:

 Broken chain with the broken link glowing red at the ends improving inventory planning during times of disruption